UBC-MDS/DSCI_524_collab-sw-dev/lectures/02_lecture-intro-to-r-and-python-pkgs.md

 3. [`pandera`](https://github.com/pandera-dev/pandera) - a reviewed PyOpenSci Python package (uses more traditional approach to creating Python packages)

+## Poetry and the evolution of Python packaging

+If you want to package your Python code and distribute for ease of use by others on the Python Packaging Index (PyPI) you need to convert it to a standard format called Wheel.

+Previously, to do this it was standard to have 4 configuration files in your package repository:

+- `setup.py`
+- `requirements.txt`
+- `setup.cfg`
+- `MANIFEST.in`

+In 2016, a new PEP ([518](https://www.python.org/dev/peps/pep-0518/)) was made.
+This PEP defined a new configuration format, `pyproject.toml`, whereby now a single file can be used in place of those previous four.
+This file must have at least two sections, `[build-system]` and `[tool]`.

+This new single configuration file has inspired some new tools to be created in the package building and management ecosystem in Python.
+One of the most recent and simplest to use is Poetry (created in 2018).
+When used to build packages, Poetry roughly does two things:

+1. Uses the `pyproject.toml` to manage and solve package configurations via the Poetry commands `init`, `add`, `config`, etc

+2. Creates a lock file (`poetry.lock`) which automatically creates and activates a virtual environment (if none are activated) where the Poetry commands such as `install`, `build`, `run`, etc are executed.

 ## The Whole Game in Python (30 min)

 ### Activity